-Another recognition Ernen gained throughout the years is the Henry-Louis-Wakker Prize, an award given to the town for the superb upkeeping of its landscape and architectural heritage.
+Ernen was awarded the Henry-Louis-Wakker Prize, an award given to the town for the superb upkeeping of its landscape and architectural heritage.
 The preservation is evident in the houses and the village square at the center of the Ernen.
-Here we can see structures that were constructed as early as the 15th-century.

-The appearances of the charming houses in Ernen are complemented by their location, overlooking the Fiesch valley basin.
+The appearance of the charming houses in Ernen is complemented by their location, overlooking the Fiesch valley basin.
 There are also lush gardens surrounding the settlement that add to the town’s overall beauty.